Intermittent Fasting – Different Forms and Their Benefits

 health benefits of intermitting fasting

-An examination of evidence in a 2014 review paper in the Translational Research Journal showed that IF could lower blood glucose levels and insulin in people with diabetes.
-The authors concluded that alternate-day fasting showed promising signs of reducing diabetes risk.
-Furthermore, the researchers recommended that intermittent fasting could lower the risk of type 2 diabetes in adults after observing a reduction in insulin sensitivity in this group.
+An examination of evidence in a 2014 review paper in the Translational Research Journal showed that alternate-day fasting exhibits potential in decreasing blood glucose levels and insulin in individuals with diabetes.
+Additionally, the researchers have suggested that intermittent fasting may reduce the likelihood of developing type 2 diabetes in adults, as they observed a decline in insulin sensitivity within this particular group.

 3. Improved Cardiovascular Health